Tuesday January 8, 2019

 Going the route some do with urine tests, drinks can flush the body of its cannabis traces.
 However, the liquid is used differently when attempting to pass a saliva test.
 Instead of flushing the body with copious amounts of fluid, it’s a bit more methodical in this case.

 Rather than gulping down glasses, one should swish the water as they would a mouthwash.
 Repeat the process often.
 Some suggest adding ice as well.
-As Marijuana Break explains, "This will not only keep you hydrated but will also dilute the THC content in your saliva to what would hopefully be below the testable levels."

 Use Caution with CBD

 Consider this more a tip for urine tests, but it can also apply to saliva as well.
 While CBD isn’t tested by most, it still runs a risk in saliva and other drug tests.
 Despite having only trace amounts of THC, products high in CBD may have enough THC in them to produce a positive result.
 Though this is unlikely to happen, one may want to hold off on cannabidiol as well until the screening has been conducted.